BitcoinDesign/Guide/guide/payments/send.md

       alt: A screen showing a list of contacts to choose from
       caption: Storing contact information makes consecutive payments convenient.
     - file: donation-page-copy
-      alt: A website with a list of donation options for a Bitcoin designer
+      alt: A website with a list of donation options for a bitcoin designer
       caption: Users may be required to copy & paste payment requests.
     - file: donation-page-link
-      alt: A website with a single donation option for a Bitcoin designer
+      alt: A website with a single donation option for a bitcoin designer
       caption: Applications can initiate payment flows when users click specifically formatted links.
     - file: donation-qr-code
-      alt: A sheet of paper with donation information for a Bitcoin designer
+      alt: A sheet of paper with donation information for a bitcoin designer
       caption: Scanning a QR code is a common way to initiate a payment in a real-world setting.
 imagesEntryScreens:
     - file: lightning-address-options